ThinkBigAnalytics/dss_vantageplugin/README.txt

 For R and Python support in Teradata Vantage, one or both of the following are required:

-1. 9687-2000-0120	R Interpreter and Add-on Pkg on Teradata NewSQL
+1. 9687-2000-0120	R Interpreter and Add-on Pkg on Teradata Advanced SQL
-2. 9687-2000-0122	Python Interpreter and Add-on Pkg on Teradata NewSQL
+2. 9687-2000-0122	Python Interpreter and Add-on Pkg on Teradata Advanced SQL

 II.
 Install / Upgrade Instructions
 ----------------------------------